DynAPI/DynAPI.github.io/src/webpage/en/guide/what-is-dynapi/index.md

 - **Temporary Backend**

     DynAPI's easy-to-setup system can be used perfectly to get a backend for smaller or short-living projects.
+    This is particularly helpful when time or budget is limited.

 - **Development**